maxemileffort/wwcd-fullstack-capstone-react/README.md

 Other users are taken straight to their dashboard.

 There, users can select a week during a season and view aggregated projections for NFL players, as well as some summary statistics at the bottom in the tabs.

+There's also a help option in the main navbar that renders different messages depending on what page the user is on.

+And lastly, there is a contact form where the user can submit a message that emails me directly.

 ### Features to be added later:
 - Make the player list searchable